bishopcurtisj/honeybee/docs/Design.md

 ### To do
 - For price sorting, what increments should be allowed?
 0.01 makes logical sense for real-world comparison, but requires a little extra checks.
 May save compute time if any searches or iterative methods need to be performed.
+- Decide if trade order should be randomized